 Returns the promised answer from a previous async_call/4.
 If the answer is available, it is returned immediately.
 Otherwise, the calling process is suspended until the answer arrives from Node.

-This function must be called by the same process from which async_call/4 was made otherwise it will never return seq trace seq_trace provides functions that control all aspects of sequential tracing.
-There are functions for activation, deactivation, inspection, and for collection of the trace output.
+This function must be called by the same process from which async_call/4 was made otherwise it will never return.

 See the note in call/4 for more details of the return value.